 Congregational Care Ministries provides care, concern, prayer and support for families and individuals at various stages, places and circumstances of life and engages the congregation in service and community for one another.
 The focus of the Congregational Care Team is to respond to the care and support needs of the congregation and to engage in the ongoing spiritual, physical, emotional and relational expression of living faithfully within the Body of Christ.
 Every Christian is gifted and called by God to be in ministry.
 There is a place for you!

-Read about the different Congregational Care Teams below and register to serve.
+Read about the different Congregational Care Teams below.

 The Card Care Team communicates care and concern through our greeting card ministry to church members and family members of church members during times of illness, hospitalization, death of loved ones, or other times of crisis and difficulties.
 Cards also are sent to celebrate births, baptisms, new church members, confirmations, graduations, birthdays of church members ages 85+, and other joyful occasions in the lives of church members.
 Additionally, greeting cards are sent each month to our church members living in nursing homes and assisted living facilities to let them know that they are thought of with love and concern.
 Each Card Care team member sends approximately 4–6 cards each month.
 The monthly Card Care list and greeting cards are available for pickup on the second Sunday of each month at the Volunteer Receptionist’s desk in the church office.
 Cards and postage are provided.